Esc

 If you’re using Claude Code (or any agentic tool), think about it in these terms:

 2. Build skills for repeated workflows.
 If you find yourself explaining the same process to the agent session after session, that’s a skill waiting to be written.
 Package the knowledge, the references, and the scripts into a folder with a SKILL.md.
+Use progressive disclosure — keep the frontmatter light, put the detail in the body, and reference resources from subdirectories.

 3. Connect MCPs for the tools you actually use.
 Don’t install every MCP available — connect the ones that match your workflow.
 GitHub, your database, your documentation sources.
+Treat them like device drivers: they abstract external services through a unified tool interface.

 4. Let the agent orchestrate.
 The power isn’t in any single skill or MCP.
 It’s in the agent’s ability to combine them — reading a GitHub issue, querying the database for context, generating code that follows your project conventions, and creating a PR.
 That’s the OS doing its job.

 The competitive question in AI is shifting.
-It’s no longer just “who has the best model” — it’s who builds the best operating system around it.
+It’s no longer “who has the best model” — it’s who builds the best operating system around it.

 !
 Was this useful?